MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Observations and Data Processing

 The first terms of the equation depict the CXB components scaled to the areas of the source regions (\texttt{constant} [arcmin$^2$]).
 The absorption along the line of sight is represented by \texttt{TBabs} \citep{Wilms_2000}.
-The adopted $N_{\rm HI}$ values used in this work are from the column density map of the neutral atomic hydrogen (\HI) by the \cite{HI4PI_2016}.
-The thermal emission from the Local Hot Bubble (LHB) and the Milky Way Halo (MWH) are represented by \texttt{apec$\mathtt{_1}$} and \texttt{apec$\mathtt{_2}$}, where we fixed their temperature at $k_BT$ = 0.1 and 0.25 keV, respectively.
-The absorbed thermal emission of the source spectra is represented by \texttt{TBabs$\times$apec$\mathtt{_3}$}.
+The adopted $N_{\rm HI}$ values used in this work are from the column density map of the neutral atomic hydrogen (\HI) by the \cite{HI4PI2016}.
+The thermal emission from the Local Hot Bubble (LHB) and the Milky Way Halo (MWH) are represented by \texttt{apec$\mathtt{_1}$} and \texttt{apec$\mathtt{_2}$}, where we fixed their temperature at $k_\mathrm{B}T$ = 0.1 and 0.25 keV, respectively.
+The absorbed thermal emission of the source spectra is represented by \texttt{TBabs $\times$ apec$\mathtt{_3}$}.
 The cosmic X-ray background from the unresolved sources \citep[e.g.,][]{Luo_2017} is characterized by a \texttt{powerlaw} with photon index of 1.46.
-The results of the eROSITA EDR FWC\footnote{\href{https://erosita.mpe.mpg.de/edr/eROSITAObservations/EDRFWC/}{https://erosita.mpe.mpg.de/edr/eROSITAObservations/EDRFWC/}} data analysis are used for modeling the instrumental background.
+Additionally, the results of the eROSITA EDR FWC\footnote{\href{https://erosita.mpe.mpg.de/edr/eROSITAObservations/EDRFWC/}{https://erosita.mpe.mpg.de/edr/eROSITAObservations/EDRFWC/}} data analysis are used for modeling the instrumental background.
+The instrumental background model includes two power-laws for the increase of the background due to the detector noise in the low energy range, a combination of a power-law and an exponential cut-off for the signal above $\sim$1~keV, and 14~Gaussian lines for the X-ray fluorescence lines from the interaction between cosmic particles and the detector components.
+We refer to \cite{Freyberg2022} for an overview of the eROSITA in-flight background.
 The normalizations of the CXB components and the instrumental background components of the source spectra are left to vary throughout the fit.
 The fit was performed in the energy band of $0.3-9.0$ keV for the TMs with the on-chip filter and $0.8-9.0$ keV for the TMs without the on-chip filter.
 We adopted the C-statistics \citep{Cash_1979} and the Solar abundance table from \cite{Asplund_2009}.
 The properties (centre position, radius and $N_{\rm HI}$) of the two X-ray emission structures are tabulated in Table~\ref{tab:tab2} and example spectra are shown in Fig.~\ref{fig:spectra}.